jacopotagliabue/you-dont-need-a-bigger-boat/README.md

-If you have an AWS profile configured with a metaflow-friendly user, and you created metaflow stack with CloudFormation, you can run the following command with the resources created by CloufFormation to set up metaflow on AWS:
+If you have an AWS profile configured with a metaflow-friendly user, and you created metaflow stack with CloudFormation, you can run the following command with the resources created by CloudFormation to set up metaflow on AWS:

 `metaflow configure aws --profile metaflow`